mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-11-21-java-8-comparator-how-to-sort-a-list.md

   - sorting
 ---
 <p style="text-align: justify;">
-  In this article, we&#8217;re going to see several examples on how to sort a <em>List</em> in Java 8.
+  In this article, we're going to see several examples on how to sort a <em>List</em> in Java 8.
 </p>

 ## 1. Sort a List of String alphabetically